Posterior - Tibial - Support, knee immobilisation support

 Wrap the sides around the leg so that the kneecap remains uncovered.
 To achieve a perfect fit around the leg, the two inner sections of the brace can be adjusted.

 First close the thigh straps, then the calf straps.
-Tighten the Velcro fastener directly above the knee again.
+Tighten the hook and loop fastener directly above the knee again.

 Aluminum, cotton, PU foam, PE

-Please close the Velcro fasteners before washing and remove the ortheses.
+Please close the hook and loop fasteners before washing and remove the ortheses.
 Soap residues, lotions and ointments can cause skin irritation and material wear.

 Wash the product by hand, preferably using medi clean washing agent.